 With the end of the summer semester 2009, Prof. Dr. phil. habil.
 H. Ekkehard Wolff retired from the Chair of African Linguistics (Afrikanistik - African Languages and Literatures) at the University of Leipzig.

 Professor Wolff was Professor of Afrikanistik at the University of Hamburg when he took over the Leipzig Chair in August 1994.
 He served the Institut für Afrikanistik as its Geschäftsführender Direktor for a total of 6 years.
-For another 3 years, he had served the Fakultät für Geschichte, Kunst- und Orientwissenschaften as Deputy Dean (Prodekan).
-Prof. Wolff has returned, after 15 exciting years in Leipzig, to Northern Germany and now lives in the rural parts of Schleswig-Holstein on the shores of the Baltic Sea fjord Schlei.
+For another 3 years, he had served the Fakultät für Geschichte, Kunst- und Orientwissenschaften as Deputy Dean (Prodekan) and was member of a number of committees on Rectorate level.

-(Last up-date: June 2011)
+(Last up-date: October 2013)